hmisonne/Serverless_WouldYouRather/README.md

 # Would You Rather - Serverless App

+This is my capstone project for the Cloud Developer Nanodegree.
+The goal of this project was to build and deploy a serverless application on AWS.
+To accomplish this task, I decided to re-use one of my previous project: [Would You Rather React App](https://github.com/hmisonne/UdacityReact/tree/master/02_would_you_rather_app) because it required user's authentification to login and interact with the app, and because the backend server needed to be configured.

 ## Functionality of the application

 This application allows users to play the would you rather game by answering and creating questions.
-The goal of this project was to build and deploy a serverless application on AWS.
-To accomplish this task, I built the API using TypeScript and the frontend using the React framework.

 ![WYR Demo](demo/demo.gif)